College of Allied Health

 - Have a minimum 3.0 cumulative GPA in graded graduate coursework and have completed an undergraduate degree in an area of science that adequately prepares them for the proposed plan of study described below;

-- Have completed 34 credit hours of graduate coursework;
+- It is preferred to have completed 34 credit hours of graduate coursework;

 - A master's degree is preferred.
 The master's degree need not be in Nutritional Sciences or Rehabilitation Sciences.
 Each student's Advisory Committee reserves the right to determine the appropriateness of any graduate work previously completed by a student and may limit transfer credit.
 A maximum of 34 hours (NS) or 30 hours (RS) of master's degree work may be applied to the 90 hours required for the Ph.D. degree;